 - 1 tsp fresh grated ginger

-- ¼ cup water or pineapple juice from can
+- 1 cup water or pineapple juice from the can

-- Place all ingredients in a blender and blend until smooth, stopping to stir if you need to get things moving.
+- Blend: Place all ingredients in a blender and blitz until smooth.